esling/esling.github.io/_pages/atiam-fundamentals.md

 ## Assignment

-***Using multiple computer structures and solving symbolic alignments for classical music pieces in Python.***
+***Using multiple computer structures and solving symbolic alignments for classical music pieces in Python 3.***

 In this exercise, we will use our knowledge on computer structures to solve a very well-known problem of symbolic alignement.
 Hence, the overall goal of your work is
 1. Implement a *string alignment* algorithm